-The Department of Career Services offers assistance to students seeking employment while in school.
+The Department of Career Services assists students seeking employment while in school.
 Work Study positions are posted on the employment opportunities site.
-Local jobs are posted on the Job Board on the 1st floor of the University Center and on the Career Services Center website.
-Assistance with summer job placement and internships are also available.
+Local jobs are posted on the Job

+Board on the 1st floor of the University Center and the Career Services Center website.
+Assistance with summer job placement and internships is also available.